 A makeup foundation product that has been properly selected for your skin type and tone should create a flawless base.
 In a nutshell, a good makeup foundation should:

-- Help to even out the skin tone.
+- Even out the skin tone.

-- Help to cover inconsistencies in the skin’s pigment.
+- Cover inconsistencies in the skin’s pigment.

 - Blend seamlessly over the face and down the neck.